 Instead of questing for the grail of magic health pills, we all simply need to eat food that is closer to its origins, which for many people means (re)learning to shop and cook.
 Instead of putting powdered collagen in one’s coffee or breakfast cereal, an expensive and culinarily questionable strategy (and no, I did not make that up), why not learn to make broth with real (much cheaper) bones and eat tasty homemade soup for lunch?
 Feel free to buy an instant pot if it makes the task feel easier, but a crock pot or an oven on low will work.
 In order to encourage our customers and the next generation to understand and manage healthier food, I have started offering cooking classes on preserving foods that are natural sources of probiotics, like kefir, raw-milk cheeses, kombucha, sourdough, and kimchi.
 These foods aren’t magic pills either, but there is some hope that a small amount of their natural probiotics will, if consumed over time, make it through the stomach juices to our intestinal tract, where they may be useful for healing some gut disorders.
 And for individuals, learning how to nurture a live food is an appealing entry-point to caring more about our food sources and wanting to learn more about food and health.

 The lack of quick fixes doesn’t mean that there is no connection between natural food and health.
 There is just no easy solution, and we don’t often (yet) have the data to underpin our customers’ hunches that consuming our pastured-animal products makes them feel healthier.
 (And yes, I know that a well-managed vegetarian diet is even more healthy.
 Please know, vegetarians and vegans, that I’m not arguing against your choices; I’m speaking to my customer base: those who want to eat animal products raised in a healthy and ethical manner).
-There is promising evidence on the healthfulness of pastured beef and eggs, but much more research is needed, especially on broad foragers like our Lamancha goats or English-heritage Tamworth pigs.
+There is promising evidence on the healthfulness of pastured beef and eggs, but much more research is needed, especially on broad foragers like our Lamancha goats or British-heritage Tamworth pigs.
 Unfortunately the FDA and the land-grant universities (historically connected with large-scale commercial agriculture and invested in the status quo) haven’t shown great interest in researching artisanal foods, especially in comparison/contrast studies.
 Would anyone want to send research students our way?

 Raw milk (which we make available by boarding the Jerseys owned by our herd-share customers) also has been stigmatized for so long that there are almost no studies to say if it has health benefits or is more digestible.
 Ironically, when cannabis was fully legalized in Oregon in 2015, the drug dealers left the parking lots to move into store-fronts, while I continue to meet our Portland-area herd-share customers in a parking lot to hand off their bottles.
 Even if we could afford a store-front space, likely no one would rent to us, because people inaccurately see raw milk as a grave health threat, although leafy greens and eggs consistently top the lists of products most likely to cause food poisoning.
 We persist in the face of stigma because so many customers tell us that they can drink raw milk when they haven’t been able to consume pasteurized milk for years, or say that they know their gut health or disease-resistance has improved since starting to consume it.
 We can’t make any claims about these anecdotes, but they are crying out for research.
 The same research gap exists for so many food-health subjects, like the suggestive links between diet and mental health, probiotics and disease resistance, and heart-health links with dairy fat, grass-fed dairy especially.
 My PhD-scientist husband would love to have some allies work with him to explore the health benefits of artisanal foods – or bust a few more myths, if that’s the case.
 Our produce tastes good enough that we aren’t in danger of losing our customer base if they learn that it doesn’t show special health benefits.